 This page provides guidance to support applicants in using the new part of IRAS to make applications and manage projects through the combined review process (formerly known as Combined Ways of Working (CWoW).
 This guidance is updated regularly so if you have printed or saved this page as a pdf the information may be out of date.
 The current version of the guidance can always be found on the HRA webpage.

-If you are familiar with preparing applications in the standard part of IRAS you will notice that the functionality and processes in the new part of IRAS are considerably different.
+Applications made using combined review must be completed and submitted using a new part of IRAS.
+If you are familiar with preparing applications in the standard part of IRAS you will notice that the functionality and processes in new IRAS are considerably different.
 These changes facilitate a more streamlined and efficient service, but at the outset you should expect to spend some time learning and becoming comfortable with this new way of working.
-It is therefore essential that, regardless of your previous experience, you read through this guidance prior to starting work in the system and refer back to it at any point should you need clarification along the way.
+Regardless of your previous experience, please read through this guidance before starting work in the system and refer back to it if you need clarification along the way.

 This guidance document is still in development and we would welcome any comments you may have related to it.
 Please pass any feedback or queries to email@example.com.